 Additionally, you can use track categories to symbolize and filter tracks in maps, dashboards, and other apps.
 For more information, see Add track categories in the Field Maps web app.

 Location track security

-The following are additional resources for using the location tracking capability in ArcGIS Field Maps:
+The following are additional resources for using the location sharing capability in ArcGIS Field Maps:

 - Deploy a Location Sharing Solution with ArcGIS Field Maps (Guide)

-- Get started with location tracking in ArcGIS Field Maps (Discovery path)
+- Get started with location sharing in ArcGIS Field Maps (Discovery path)